letitiatel/Snap-Doc-App/README.md

 5.As a user, I want to scan a document with my camera so that I can extract the text for digital use.

-6.As a user, I want to save the extracted text directly as a plain text file so that I can use it in different applications.

-7.As a user, I want to view the extracted text in a list format so that I can easily see all the words.
+6.As a user, I want to view the extracted text in a list format so that I can easily see all the words.

-8.As a user, I want to easily navigate between different functions of the app (e.g., scanning, editing, converting) so that my experience is seamless.
+7.As a user, I want to easily navigate between different functions of the app (e.g., scanning, editing, converting) so that my experience is seamless.

-9.As a user, I want to rename the PDF file after it has been created so that I can organize my documents more effectively.
+8.As a user, I want to rename the PDF file after it has been created so that I can organize my documents more effectively.

-10.As a user, I want to save the converted PDF to a specific location on my device so that I can easily find it later.
+9.As a user, I want to save the converted PDF to a specific location on my device so that I can easily find it later.

-11.As a user, I want to share the PDF file directly from the app so that I can quickly send it to others.
+10.As a user, I want to share the PDF file directly from the app so that I can quickly send it to others.

-12.As a user, I want to have a history of recently created PDF files within the app so that I can easily access my previous documents.
+11.As a user, I want to have a history of recently created PDF files within the app so that I can easily access my previous documents.

-13.As a user, I want to delete the PDF files from the app’s history so that I can manage my storage space efficiently.
+12.As a user, I want to delete the PDF files from the app’s history so that I can manage my storage space efficiently.

 ### 2. Backlog Creation